 What is an information risk assessment?

 An information security risk assessment is the process of determining and evaluating potential risks to prevent them from occurring.
-Essentially, it’s risk management that should keep your IT infrastructure and organization’s assets safe from threats.
+Essentially, it’s risk management that should keep your IT infrastructure and organization’s assets safe from potential threats.

 Call our Liongard Experts Today